-Gatehouse School's policy is to provide and maintain safe and healthy working conditions, equipment and systems of work for all our employees, and to provide such training & supervision as they need for this purpose.
-We also accept our responsibility for the Health & Safety of pupils, guests, visitors and contractors on the School's premises and for pupils, teachers and others when participating in off-site activities elsewhere.
+Gatehouse School's policy is to provide, and maintain, safe and healthy working conditions, equipment and systems of work for all our employees, and to provide such training & supervision as they need for this purpose.
+We also accept our responsibility for the health & safety of pupils, guests, visitors and contractors on the school's premises and for pupils, teachers and others when participating in off-site activities elsewhere.
+Our aim is to take all reasonable steps to create a safe environment for our pupils, staff and all others who visit Gatehouse School.

 Gatehouse School is committed to achieving high standards; hence it follows that minimising risk to people and property is inseparable from all other school objectives.
 The school encourages the active participation of all staff in the achievement of our safety goals.
-We encourage full and effective two-way consultation on health and safety matters by utilising the management structure of the school and the Works Committee which meets to consider Health & Safety issues on a weekly basis.
+We encourage full and effective two-way consultation on health and safety matters by utilising the management structure of the school and the Works Committee which meets to consider health & safety issues on a weekly basis.